sirrobot01/debrid-blackhole/README.md

 - The `port` key is the port the qBittorrent will listen on
 - The `download_folder` is the folder where the torrents will be downloaded. e.g `/media/symlinks/`
 - The `categories` key is used to filter out torrents based on the category. e.g `sonarr`, `radarr`
+- The `refresh_interval` key is used to set the interval in minutes to refresh the Arrs Monitored Downloads(it's in seconds).
+The default value is `5` seconds

 ### Proxy